FStarLang/FStar/doc/book/part3/part3_interfaces.rst

     contains ``val f : tf`` followed by ``val g : tg``, then the implementation of ``f`` must precede the implementation of ``g``.

+Also, remember that if you are writing ``val`` declaration in an interface, it is a good idea to be explicit about universe levels.
+See :ref:`here for more discussion <Part2_tips_for_universes>`.

 Other issues with interleaving that may help in debugging compiler errors with interfaces: